doaa-albadri/doaa-albadri/README.md

 - I'm a self-taught programmer
 - I'm currernly a front-end developer at ION Telecom and Technology
-- I'm experineced with HTML, CSS, JavaScript, TypeScript and React
+- I'm experineced with HTML, CSS, JavaScript, TypeScript, React and Angular.
 - Find me on LinkedIn: Doaa Albadri